jholzem/artifact_regularization_for_gans/README.md

 chmod +x Miniconda3-latest-Linux-x86_64.sh
 ./Miniconda3-latest-Linux-x86_64.sh
 ```
-Specify the installation path when asked to.
+Specify the installation path when asked to and type `yes` when asked if the installer should intiliaze Miniconda3.
 Restart the shell after conda has successfully been installed.

 Create and activate the conda environment
 ```bash